Albany Empire (NAL)

-The Albany Empire are a professional indoor football team based in Albany, New York.
-They are members of the National Arena League since 2021 and play home games at MVP Arena.
+The Albany Empire were a professional indoor football team based in Albany, New York.
+They were members of the National Arena League from 2021 to 2023 and played home games at MVP Arena.
 They are named after the defunct Arena Football League (AFL) team of the same name that won the last ArenaBowl before the AFL folded.

 History

+Establishment

 In August 2020, Albany was announced as a 2021 expansion team in the National Arena League (NAL) and later obtained the rights to use the name of a defunct Arena Football League (AFL) team, the Albany Empire.
 The team was owned by the same ownership group, including Ron Tridico and Nate Starling, as another NAL team that was named after a former AFL team, the Orlando Predators.
 Former AFL Empire head coach Rob Keefe was brought back as head coach along with former Jacksonville Sharks' head coach and Empire assistant head coach Les Moss as assistant head coach.
 However, by April 2021, both had left to join the Indoor Football League's Iowa Barnstormers, stating they did not have the same plans as the owners.
 The team's head coach during their inaugural season was Tom Menas, who led the Empire to a 7–1 record and an NAL championship.